'Spider-Man' child had fallen before rescue as dad played Pokemon Go

 Referring to Gassama, the neighbour said: "When I arrived on my balcony, he was already climbing, he was so fast."

-After the drama, all involved – Gassama, the neighbour, and the boy – had a drink and ate something before emergency workers arrived.
+After the drama, Gassama, the neighbour, and the boy had a drink and food before emergency workers arrived.

 "Mamoudou was very tired and didn't say much, he was still in shock," said the neighbour.
-"I hope to see Mamoudou again so as to congratulate him on his feat, which we accomplished together."
+"I hope to see Mamoudou again to congratulate him on his feat, which we accomplished together."

-He will next appear in court on September 25, while the boy will be in the custody of his mother on Reunion island, the French overseas territory in the Indian Ocean.
+He will next appear in court on September 25, while the boy will be in the custody of his mother on Reunion Island, a French overseas territory in the Indian Ocean.
 None of the family can be named for legal reasons.

 Molins said: "The father is very upset because he realises what he did and what could have happened."